kiecza/car-price-predictor/README.md

-Prediction of the success of IPOs (Initial Public Offerings) using machine learning models, with a focus on interpretability (SHAP and XGBoost).
+Prediction of car prices based on their features.

 Data
-Dataset comes from Financial Modeling Prep API.
+Data scraped from Otomoto.pl.

 Work In Progress